BrenekH/smartreboot/README.md

 In addition to the `reboot` command, `smartreboot` can show the current status of the executable scripts that you have setup, which is very useful for setting up the script directories.

 Simply run `smartreboot check` to view each script and its exit code.

+## License

+Smart Reboot is licensed under the GNU General Public License Version 3, a copy of which can be found in [LICENSE](https://github.com/BrenekH/smartreboot/blob/master/LICENSE).